jitender02101987/autozonecasestudy/Solution3/README.md

 The Terraform resources will consists of following structure:

-variable.tf - It contain the declarations for variables. pubsub.tfvars - The file to pass the terraform variables values. provider.tf - terraform provider
+a. variable.tf - It contain the declarations for variables.

+b. pubsub.tfvars - The file to pass the terraform variables values.

+c. provider.tf - terraform provider

-/modules - modules
+d. /modules - modules

-main.tf - entry point
+e. main.tf - entry point

-version.tf - version of providers to be used
+f. version.tf - version of providers to be used

 Modules